 Pulitzer Prize winner and professor emeritus at Princeton University, Toni Morrison once said, “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”
 In many ways, my recently published book, ‘Design the Future’ felt like that.

 The practice of Design thinking is many decades old.
 However, between robotics & artificial intelligence, quality standards, project management, big data, and sales & marketing being squeezed to their limits, there still is a lot to be achieved when it comes to customer delight, employee delight, innovation and sustainable business growth.
 That’s where I believe design thinking is and will continue to be relevant in times to come.

 I have been using design thinking as part of my strategy consulting practice for some years now, and have also read a lot of books on the subject.
 But given the curiosity and sometimes confusion I saw in people and businesses regarding it, I felt the need for even more clarity about it.
 A book that offers both the fundamentals, as well as any advantage I could bring to anyone practicing or wanting to learn design thinking, from what I have observed and learnt about it and about human behaviour over many years.

-The book covers aspects of innovation, design thinking, problem-solving, human behaviour and ideation.
+The book starts with an overview about design thinking, the process & some tools.
+It then discusses diverse examples, before drawing parallels with the quality revolution, and finally, it’s important association with human behaviour.
+It covers aspects of innovation, design thinking, problem-solving, human behaviour and ideation.
 So if any of those are areas of interest, I am sure you will enjoy reading this book.